Skip to main content Skip to main navigation Skip to search

 • all relevant matters relating to the likely economic consequences of a disease or pest incursion have been properly considered

-• the conclusions of the draft and provisional BIRA report are scientifically reasonable, based on the material presented.
+• the conclusions of the draft and provisional BIRA report are logical and scientifically reasonable, based on the material presented

 Appointment and membership

-Under the Biosecurity Regulation 2016 the Director of Biosecurity must appoint external persons to be members of the Scientific Advisory Group.
+Under the Biosecurity Regulation 2016, the Director of Biosecurity must appoint external persons to be members of the SAG.

-Three positions in the group are filled by standing members, to ensure consistency in the process.
-These are the chair, an economist, and a risk analysis specialist.
+Three positions in the SAG are filled by standing members.
+Their standing membership provides consistency across different import risk analyses.
+The standing positions include the chair, an economist and a risk analysis specialist.

-Suggestions for additional members will be sought from stakeholders, including state and territory governments and industry.
+We seek suggestions for extra members from stakeholders, including state and territory governments and industry.

 Current standing members

-The Director of Biosecurity appointed the current Scientific Advisory Group in June 2019 for a term of three years.
+The Director of Biosecurity appointed the current Scientific Advisory Group for a 1.7-year term, commencing 1 August 2023 and ending on 1 March 2025.
+The membership includes:

 • Chair — Dr Joanne Daly PSM